 Eyeglasses Portland, OR

 To compliment the comprehensive ophthalmology services provided at The Eye Clinic P.C., our Portland area practice also features an optical shop to try on eyeglasses.
 You will find a wide array of eyeglass frames for men and women, from elite designers to stylish yet affordable alternatives.

-Our convenient onsite optical dispensaries eliminate the hassle of having to take your prescription somewhere else to be filled.
+Our convenient onsite optical dispensary eliminates the hassle of having to take your prescription somewhere else to be filled.
 In addition to eyeglasses, we also provide sunglasses and athletic eyewear.
 At this time, we do not dispense safety glasses.

 When visiting our Portland optical shop for eyeglasses or contacts, you will be seen by our experienced optician.
 They will help you select which type of glasses are best for your needs.
 Once you make your decision, the optician will fit you with your chosen frames and ensure that you receive the best possible results from your eyewear.

 Some of the eyeglasses brands we carry include: